-InvestEU will provide the EU with crucial long-term funding by leveraging substantial private and public funds in support of a sustainable recovery.
-It will provide crucial support to companies, especially in view of the still ongoing crisis.
-It will also help mobilising private investments for the EU's policy priorities, such as the European Green Deal and the digital transition.
+InvestEU provides the EU with crucial long-term funding by leveraging substantial private and public funds in support of a sustainable recovery.
+It provides crucial support to companies, especially in view of the still ongoing crisis.
+It also helps mobilising private investments for the EU's policy priorities, such as the European Green Deal and the digital transition.

-The InvestEU Programme will bring together under one roof the multitude of EU financial instruments currently available to support investment in the EU, making funding for investment projects in Europe simpler, more efficient and more flexible.
+The InvestEU Programme brings together under one roof the multitude of EU financial instruments previously available to support investment in the EU, making funding for investment projects in Europe simpler, more efficient and more flexible.

-The InvestEU Fund will support four policy areas which represent important policy priorities for the Union and bring high EU added value: sustainable infrastructure; research, innovation and digitisation; small and medium-sized businesses; and social investment and skills.
+The InvestEU Fund supports four policy areas which represent important policy priorities for the Union and bring high EU added value: sustainable infrastructure; research, innovation and digitisation; small and medium-sized businesses; and social investment and skills.

-The InvestEU Advisory Hub will provide technical support and assistance to help with the preparation, development, structuring and implementation of projects, including capacity building.
+-The InvestEU Advisory Hub provides technical support and assistance to help with the preparation, development, structuring and implementation of projects, including capacity building.

-The InvestEU Portal will bring together investors and project promoters by providing an easily-accessible and user-friendly database.
+-The InvestEU Portal brings together investors and project promoters by providing an easily-accessible and user-friendly database.

-InvestEU is the EU's investment programme that will play a major role in kick-starting the European economy.
-It will provide and attract long-term funding by mobilising private investment in line with the Union policies.
+InvestEU is the EU's investment programme that plays a major role in supporting the European economy.
+It provides and attracts long-term funding by mobilising private investment in line with the Union policies.
 This programme builds on the successful implementation of the European Fund for Strategic Investments (EFSI) that was a novel instrument designed to relaunch investments after the past financial crisis.

-InvestEU will play a particularly important role in the post-crisis recovery, as EU businesses might still struggle to access and attract necessary funding and Member States might not be in a position to ensure needed support, including for projects which require a European approach.
+InvestEU plays a particularly important role in the recovery, as EU businesses might need help to access and attract necessary funding, including for innovative projects which might involve more risks and require a European approach.

-In addition, Member States will be able to use InvestEU as a tool to implement their recovery and resilience plans under the Recovery and Resilience Facility (RRF), if they so wish.
-Concretely, funds from RRF allocations may be channelled through Member State compartments under the InvestEU to help with the implementation of the Member States' Recovery and Resilience Plans, while respecting the Plan's milestones and targets.
-Like this, Member States will benefit from the EU guarantee and its high credit rating, giving national and regional investments more firepower.
+In addition, Member States are able to use InvestEU as a tool to implement their recovery and resilience plans under the Recovery and Resilience Facility (RRF), if they have indicated so in their recovery and resilience plans.
+Concretely, funds from RRF allocations may be channelled through Member State compartments under the InvestEU to help with the implementation of the Member States' recovery and resilience plans, while respecting the plan's milestones and targets.
+Like this, Member States can benefit from the EU guarantee and its high credit rating, giving national and regional investments more firepower.

-The InvestEU Fund will mobilise public and private investment through an EU budget guarantee of €26.2 billion that will back the investment projects of the European Investment Bank (EIB) Group and other financial partners, and increase their risk-bearing capacity.
+The InvestEU Fund mobilises public and private investment through an EU budget guarantee of €26.2 billion that backs the investment projects of the European Investment Bank (EIB) Group and other financial partners, and increases their risk-bearing capacity.
 The EU budgetary guarantee is indicatively distributed across four policy windows as follows: